This article will discuss IBM Video Streaming Ad operations on using DFP for mobile APP Ad integration.

 - DFP and IMA are both Google products.

-For this purpose IBM Cloud Video/ Ustream uses the Google Publisher Tags (not Mobile Applications).
+For this purpose IBM Video Streaming uses the Google Publisher Tags (not Mobile Applications).

 Tag options should be pre-populated, checking Enable for live traffic is advised for Ad Tags placed on Live streams.